Kudzu Patch Productions logo/home page

 "I must sadly report that Jacob Ray Melton of Galax, Virginia, the great maker of traditional Galax-style dulcimers, passed away....
 "For some time prior to his death, Jacob Ray had discontinued making dulcimers.
 This left interested persons virtually without a source for obtaining a traditional-style instrument of the Virginia type.
 I am glad to be able to report that Ben Seymour of Tryon, North Carolina has stepped in to fill this important need."

-Ralph Lee Smith's book The Story of the Dulcimer provides a complete background on Galax and other lap dulcimers(For more information, see http://www.owlmntnmusic.com/dulcimerresources.htm.)
+Ralph Lee Smith's book The Story of the Dulcimer provides a complete background on the Galax and other lap dulcimers(For more information, see http://www.owlmntnmusic.com/dulcimerresources.htm.)

 Back to Top

-Listen to Sail Away Ladies, played on a Kudzu Patch Galax.
+Sail Away Ladies on a Kudzu Patch

-A gallery of Ben's work
+A Gallery of Ben's Special Galaxes

 (click on thumbnails to see larger photos)